-- The performance of a vehicle using biodiesel maybe somewhat reduced. - Fuel consumption of a vehicle using biodiesel may be slightly higher. - RME fuel is resistant to the cold down to approx. -10°C.

-- At temperatures below -10°C, we recommend using winter diesel fuel. - Your vehicle is designed to be refuelled with up to a maximum of 7% blended biodiesel in accordance with standard DIN 51628.
+- The performance of a vehicle using biodiesel maybe somewhat reduced. - Fuel consumption of a vehicle using biodiesel may be slightly higher. - RME fuel can be used in winter at temperatures down to approx. -10°C. - At outside temperatures below -10°C, we recommend using winter diesel fuel. - Your vehicle is prepared to be refilled with up to a maximum of 5 percent blended biodiesel.